yimingsun12138/ColabGeek/README.md

 ## Web IDE methods

-As a cloud computing platform based on Jupyter notebooks, Google Colab does not provide a top-notch comfortable environment for R language data analysis and other non-Python programming.
+As a cloud computing platform based on Jupyter notebook, Google Colab does not provide a top-notch comfortable environment for R language data mining and other non-Python programming.
 Therefore, this project provides methods for quickly installing other web IDEs on Google Colab, enabling it to expand its range of capabilities.

 ### Run code server